davidjbuchanan/MS4-LiveStrong/README.md

 This site is currently deployed on [Heroku](https://www.heroku.com/) using the **master** branch on GitHub.
 To implement this project on Heroku,the following steps were taken:

-1. Create a **requirements.txt** file so Heroku can install the required dependencies to run the app.
-    - `pip3 freeze --local > requirements.txt` add a `sudo` prefix if you do not have admin. rights to your IDE
-    - My file can be found [here](https://github.com/davidjbuchanan/lockdownagain/blob/master/requirements.txt).

-4. Sign up for a free Github account and create your project repository.
-So you can commit and push to your Github repository from your IDE.
+1. Perform the steps required, as described above, for local deployment.
-4. Sign up for a free Heroku account and create your project app.
+2. Sign up for a free Heroku account and create your project app.
     - Once done, use the *'resource'* tab to search for an add-on called *Heroku Postgress*
         - Note: Django's db.sqlite3 is fine for local development but is not robust for long term storage of data as it is ephemeral.
-    - Install dj-database-url and psycopg2-binary and then add them to the requirements.txt file if not already done.
+3. Install dj-database-url and psycopg2-binary packages and then add them to the requirements.txt file if not already done so.
-    - Now you need to replicate the steps performed for the setup of the db.sqlite3 development server but now for the Postgress server: Establish a link to the external database; make migrations; upload products to the db; and setup superuser access on Postgress db.
+4. Now you need to replicate the steps performed previously for the setup of the db.sqlite3 development server but this time it is for the Postgress server.
+These steps will consist of establishing a link to the external database; make migrations; upload products to the db; and setup superuser access on Postgress db.
-        - Step 1) update databases section in setings.py by commenting out the if/else block and adding the unique URL found in Heroku under a config. vars. where it says *ENTER_URL_HERE* below:
+    - (1) update databases section in setings.py by 'commenting-out' the if/else block and adding some temporary code beneath it as shown below.
+Where you see *ENTER_URL_HERE* you should enter the **DATABASE_URL** configuration variable supplied by Heroku (you can find config. vars. under the 'settings' tab of your Heroku app.'s dashboard):
     ```
     # if 'DATABASE_URL' in os.environ:
     #     DATABASES = {
     #         'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))
     #     }
     # else:
     #     DATABASES = {
     #         'default': {
     #             'ENGINE': 'django.db.backends.sqlite3',
     #             'NAME': os.path.join(BASE_DIR, 'db.sqlite3'),
     #         }
     #     }

     DATABASES = {
         'default': dj_database_url.parse('ENTER_URL_HERE')
     }
-        # Note: there is a security issue with the potential divulging of config. vars. on Github so this change to code should be reverted prior to commiting.
     ```
+    - **Note: there is a security issue with this activity!** You could divulge config. vars. on Github if you commit and push to Github at this stage.
+Therefore this change to code should be reverted prior to commiting.
-        - Step 2) Make migrations using `python3 manage.py migrate`
+    - (2) Make migrations using `python3 manage.py migrate`
-        - Step 3) Within the products/fixtures/categories.json and products.json files input the details relevant to your business.
-Upload the products and categories to the Postgress db using cli commands `python3 manage.py loaddata categories` then `python3 manage.py loaddata products`.
+    - (3) Add categories and products as previously described in the *Local Deployment* section above.
+This time you will upload this data to the Postgress db using the same cli commands as before: `python3 manage.py loaddata categories` then `python3 manage.py loaddata products`.
-        - Step 4) Setup a superuser using `python3 manage.py createsuperuser`
+    - (4) Create a superuser using `python3 manage.py createsuperuser`
+        - add a usernmame and password
-        - Step 5) Install gunicorn and add it to the requirements.txt file if not already done.
+    - (5) Install gunicorn and add it to the requirements.txt file if not already done so.
-        - Step 6) Create a **Procfile** to tell Heroku what type of application is being deployed.
+    - (6) Update the **Procfile** to tell Heroku what type of application is being deployed.
 This will create a web dyno which will run unicorn and serve our django app.
         - My file can be found [here](https://github.com/davidjbuchanan/lockdownagain/blob/master/Procfile).
+    - (7) Disable 'collect static' in the Heroku cofig. vars. using the Heroku GUI, see the 'Settings' tab on your app.'s dashboard.
+Or use the IDE's cli: `heroku config:set DISABLE_COLLECTSTATIC=1 --app live-strong`.
-        - Step 7) Disable collect static using `heroku config:set DISABLE_COLLECTSTATIC=1 --app live-strong`, this can be done after logging into Heroku on the cli, i.e. using the command `heroku login -i`.
-Note: The static files will be used for development purposes but we will use a cloud based system for the deployed site.
+        - this can be done after logging into Heroku on the cli, i.e. using the command `heroku login -i`.
+        - Note: The static files will be used for development purposes but we will use a cloud based system for the deployed site.

-        - Step 8) In settings.py update `ALLOWED_HOSTS = ['live-strong.herokuapp.com', 'localhost']` to reflect the name of your app if different
+    - (8) In settings.py update `ALLOWED_HOSTS = ['live-strong.herokuapp.com', 'localhost']` to reflect the name of your app., if different.
-        - Step 9) Set up a git remote link from your IDE if you haven't already i.e. `heroku git:remote -a live-strong` or set automatic deploys from Github using the deploy tab in Heroku's GUI.
+    - (9) Set up a git remote link from your IDE to Heroku if you haven't already i.e. `heroku git:remote -a live-strong` or set automatic deploys from Github using the deploy tab in Heroku's GUI.
         - This allows you to push the code from your IDE to Heroku via Github.
-In Heroku click the **Deploy** tab, at which point you can *Connect GitHub* as the *Deployment Method*, and select *Enable Automatic Deployment*.
+In Heroku click the **Deploy** tab, which is where you can *Connect GitHub* as the *Deployment Method*, and select *Enable Automatic Deployment*.
-        - Step 10) Set a SECRET_KEY in the Heroku cofig. vars. and Gitpod config. vars. (or use an env.py in .gitignore file) that secures the app as per code in settings.py: `SECRET_KEY = os.environ.get('SECRET_KEY', '')`
+    - (10) Set a SECRET_KEY in the Heroku cofig. vars. and Gitpod config. vars. (or use an env.py in the .gitignore file you may have created during Loca; Deployment).
+This secures the app as per code in settings.py: `SECRET_KEY = os.environ.get('SECRET_KEY', '')`

-        more development setup than deployment    - Step 11) Found that altering : `DEBUG = True` to `DEBUG = 'DEVELOPMENT' in os.environ` resulted in the development server being unable to access static files.
-The cli command `export DEVELOPMENT="1"` updates the terminal and allows the development server to render the site as intended; the drawbacks to this method are that this is a temporary fix and won't extend to a new workspace: A permanent solution, in Gitpod, was to add to 'Setttings': name = DEVELOPMENT and value = "1".

 At this point you should be able to inititiate a *Build* on Heroku by performing a 'git push' on your IDE's cli as this 'push' will go through to Heroku.
-The rendered Heroku app will contain HTML content but none of the static content; that comes from the AWS systems that have yet to be set-up.
+The rendered Heroku app will contain HTML content but none of the static content; that comes from the AWS systems that have yet to set-up.

 5. Setup an AWS account.
-    - Access S3 (safe storage services) for the purposes of storing our static files in the S3 cloud-based storage system.
+    - Access S3 (safe storage services) for the purposes of storing your static files in the S3 cloud-based storage system.
         - create a bucket.
     - Access IAM (Identity and Access Management) for the purposes of creating users capable of accessing the bucket for management purposes.
         - create a group with an access policy attached to it that allows full (public) s3 access to the bucket.
-        - create a user that's part of the group and who has their own special access keys.
+        - create a user that's part of that group who has their own special access keys:
-            - Obtain an *Access key ID* and *Secret access key*
+            - an *Access key ID*
+            - and a *Secret access key*

 6. Configure Django to connect to s3 using the IAM keys and upload static files to s3.
-    - Install boto3 and django-storages and add them to the requirements.txt file if not already done.
+    - Install boto3 and django-storages and add them to the requirements.txt file if not already done so.
-    - Update the app's config. vars. on Heroku to sinc with the settings.py code snippets below:
+    - Update the Heroku app.'s configuration variables to sinc with the settings.py code snippets below:
         - So for `if 'USE_AWS' in os.environ:` set a config variable of *USE_AWS* with a value of *True*;
         - for `AWS_ACCESS_KEY_ID = os.environ.get('AWS_ACCESS_KEY_ID')` set a config variable of *AWS_ACCESS_KEY_ID* with a value of the *Access key ID* generated from IAM;
         - and for `AWS_SECRET_ACCESS_KEY = os.environ.get('AWS_SECRET_ACCESS_KEY')`set a config variable of *AWS_ACCESS_KEY_ID* with a value of the *Secret access key* from IAM
+        - Your Heroku app's configuration variables should now look like the following:
+                - **AWS_ACCESS_KEY_ID** : `<capitalised alphanumeric>`
+                - **AWS_SECRET_ACCESS_KEY** : `<upper and lowercase alphanumeric with symbols>`
+                - **DATABASE_URL** : starts `postgress://` then `<alphanumeric>` (this was set-up during local deployment)
+                - **DISABLE_COLLECTSTATIC** : `1`
+                - **SECRET_KEY** : `<lower case alpha numeric with symbols>` (this was set-up during local deployment)
+                - **STRIPE_PUBLIC_KEY** : `<upper and lowercase alphanumeric with symbols>` (this was set-up during local deployment)
+                - **STRIPE_SECRET_KEY** : `<upper and lowercase alphanumeric with symbols>` (this was set-up during local deployment)
+                - **USE_AWS** : `true`
-    - the *DISABLE_COLLECTSTATIC* config. var. with a value of *1* can now be deleted as the site should now pull the static files from the Github repo. through to the AWS bucket.
+    - the *DISABLE_COLLECTSTATIC* config. var. can now be deleted as the site should now pull the static files from the Github repo. through to the AWS bucket.

 At this point you should be able to inititiate a *Build* on Heroku by performing a 'git push' on your IDE's cli as this 'push' will go through to Heroku.
 The rendered Heroku app will contain HTML, CSS and JQuery content but none of the media content; that comes from further addition to the AWS bucket.

 7. we want to use s3 to store our media files too:
     - Access the S3 bucket, create a folder and call it 'media'.
     - Select the desired photos with filenames corresponding to those in the CSS.